hedyhli/starcli/CONTRIBUTING.md

 This project is written in Python, requires **Python 3.6 or higher**, and uses `pip` with `setup.py`.

-To set it up, just fork + clone it, create a virtual environment and install all the dependencies:
+To set it up, just [fork](https://github.com/hedythedev/starcli/fork) + clone it, create a [virtual environment](https://virtualenv.pypa.io/en/latest/) and install all the dependencies:

 ```bash
 $ pip install -r requirements_dev.txt
 ```

-The command will install all the requirements needed to run starcli, as well as dev-dependencies like `black`, `pylint`, `codespell`, etc.
+The command will install all the requirements needed to run starcli, as well as dev-dependencies like [black](https://github.com/psf/black), [pylint](https://www.pylint.org/), [codespell](https://github.com/codespell-project/codespell) and [pytest](https://pytest.org).

-Remember to use the `python3` and `pip3` command instead of `python` and `pip` if your system also has Python 2 installed.
+> Remember to use the `python3` and `pip3` commands instead of `python` and `pip` if your system also has Python 2 installed.

 Alternatively, if you're going to use `pipenv`, you will need to use the `--pre` flag when installing in order for `black` to work: